You have the power - don’t waste it! Help save energy by turning lights off when not in use.

 The Lights Out Challenge is a fun competition to engage UBC staff, faculty and students to save energy by turning lights off when not in use.

-UBC is launching the Challenge in select buildings with manual lighting controls.
-Participating buildings for the pilot include David Lam, Geography, Anthropology and Sociology, and the School of Population and Public Health.
-The campaign runs from June 7-23, 2017.
+UBC launched the Challenge in June 2017 in select buildings with manual lighting controls.
+Participating buildings for the pilot included David Lam, Geography, Anthropology and Sociology, and the School of Population and Public Health.
+Congratulations to Anthropology and Sociology who were awarded the Challenge Cup and David Lam who were awarded the Participation Prize Draw.

 How can I get the Challenge prompts to put up in my building?